emard/avr-fuser-32/README.md

 erases chip to factory default state.

-Complete with firmware, bootloader, kicad schematics and PCB for the programmer PCB and sockets adapter PCB.
+Complete with firmware, bootloader, kicad schematics and PCB for the programmer and sockets adapter.

 Supported devices (I tried many but not all of them :)